tanviredu/AngularCodeWithMosh/README.md

 # AngularCodeWithMosh
-this ia a rntire angular project with firebase
+this ia a entire angular project with firebase